 I fell into the ‘Turo rabbit hole’ and started studying the platform from a side-hustle perspective about a year ago.

-My first Turo hosting rental was this year (March 2019).
+My first Turo hosting rental was in March of 2019.
 I rented my daily driver, a 2016 BMW X5.
 I have to say, I didn’t know what to expect.
 I was anxious.
 Nervous.
 I had an attachment to my X5.
 Having an operational vehicle for my job is a necessity.

 After a few five-star reviews and some profits in my pocket, I decided to go ‘all-in’ on a 2018 Ford Mustang Ecoboost Convertible.
 My first and only full-time Turo car share hosting vehicle.

-In August I made $2k in profit.
-My August earnings recap post is available on my website.
+A few months later I made $2k in profit.
+My monthly earnings recap post is available on my website.

 Compared to a lot of other side hustles, this one seems relatively passive.
 How much time and effort are you putting into it?